stripe/pg-schema-diff/README.md

 ```

 ## 2. Applying plan
 We leave plan application up to the user.
-For example, Users might want to take out a session-level advisory lock if they are
+For example, you might want to take out a session-level advisory lock if you are
-concerned about concurrent migrations on their database.
-They might also want a second user to approve the plan
+concerned about concurrent migrations on your database.
+You might also want a second user to approve the plan
 before applying it.

 Example apply: